openethereum/openethereum.github.io/oo7-Parity-Examples.md

 ```
 Now we can see the power of bonds.
 While the first change will still behave like a normal promise and triggers our various console outputs, the second change just a second later will again reactivate the promise.
 So we can be sure to always operate on the most recent value.

 For example we can easily create joint Bonds which trigger when all values are ready.
 Or TransformBonds with multiple dependencies.
+They are in fact all extending the `Bond` class and this behaving the same but have additional features (e.g. transform-function, dependent on other bonds) on top.

 ```
 var bond2 = new Bond();